Bonoolu/SteganoFS/docs/install.md

       sudo apt-get install libfuse3-dev   # For Debian/Ubuntu
       ```

     - **Qt5:** If you plan to use the Graphical User Interface (GUI), you'll need Qt5.
-Install it using your package manager.
-Installing qtcreator should pull all nessesary packages.
+Install it using your package manager..

       ```bash
-      sudo apt-get install qtcreator   # For Debian/Ubuntu
+      sudo apt-get install qtcreator qtbase5-dev qt5-qmake cmake  # For Debian/Ubuntu
       ```

 3. **Clone the Repository:**